miohtama/vvv/README.rst

 contain PHP files no PHP validator will be installed.

-However sometimes automatic installation is little bit tricky in which case you'll get an error message with a link to friendly installation instructions for a specific validator.
+However sometimes automatic installation is little bit tricky in which case yo'll get an error message with a link to friendly installation instructions for a specific validator.

 Running by hand